Este contenido no está disponible en el idioma seleccionado.

 This procedure describes how to migrate all Identity Management (IdM) data and configuration from a Red Hat Enterprise Linux (RHEL) 7 server to a RHEL 8 server.
 You can also use this procedure to migrate from FreeIPA servers on non-RHEL Linux distributions to IdM on RHEL 8 servers.

-The migration procedure includes:
+The main migration procedure includes:

 - Configuring a RHEL 8 IdM server and adding it as a replica to your current RHEL 7 IdM environment.
 For details, see Installing the RHEL 8 Replica.